 Starting with the weak form, we can begin to construct an emulator that avoids the need for an explicit variational principle.
 It begins by first noting that substituting our trial function~\eqref{eq:trial_general} into $D(\psi)$ and $B(\psi)$ will not in general satisfy Eq.~\eqref{eq:generic_differential_and_boundary} regardless of the choice of $\coeffs$.
 Therefore, there will be some \emph{residual}, and the goal is to find $\coeffs_\star$ which minimize that residual across a range of test functions $\phi$ and $\bar\phi$.
 This system would be over-determined in the case of truly arbitrary test functions, so instead we propose the test bases

 where $\delta\coeff_i$ are arbitrary parameters, not related to $\coeff_i$.
 The $\delta\coeff_i$ will play the same role as those in Eq.~\eqref{eq:action_stationary_ansatz}, namely as a bookkeeping method for determining the set of equations that are equivalently zero.
-By enforcing that the residuals against these test functions vanish for arbitrary $\delta\coeff_i$, we have
+By enforcing that the residuals against these test functions vanish for arbitrary $\delta\coeff_i$, the bracketed expression in

-for all $i \in [1, \nbasis]$ from which the optimal $\coeffs_\star$ are extracted.
+is zero for all $i \in [1, \nbasis]$, from which the optimal $\coeffs_\star$ are extracted.
 Because this approximately satisfies the weak formulation, we have found an approximate solution to Eq.~\eqref{eq:generic_differential_and_boundary}.

-In a variety of cases, the test function basis is chosen to coincide with the trial function basis $X$, \ie, $\phi_i = \bar\phi_i = \psi_i$.
+In a variety of cases~\cite{zienkiewicz2013finite}, the test function basis is chosen to coincide with the trial function basis $X$, \ie, $\phi_i = \bar\phi_i = \psi_i$.
 This particular choice is known as \emph{the} Galerkin method, but it is sometimes further specified as the Ritz-Galerkin or Bubnov-Galerkin methods.
 However, the method of weighted residuals is more general than the variational methods described in Sec.~\ref{sec:variational} because the test space need not be equivalent to the trial space (\ie, $\phi_i \neq \psi_i$).
 In these cases, the approach is described as the Petrov-Galerkin method~\cite{zienkiewicz2013finite}; this can result in more efficient emulators for some differential equations~\cite{Zienkiewicz2014finitefluid}.

 Under the Ritz-Galerkin assumption for the test space we can derive the reduced-order model for the case of a linear operator: $D(\psi) = D\ket{\psi} + \ket{b}$.
 If we ignore the boundary condition for simplicity, it then follows from Eq.~\eqref{eq:weak_form_subspace} that